amang06/signup/README.md

 # signup

+you can directly access the app using this link ->  https://amang06.github.io/signup/

 1-> Normal login

 ->After entering all the deatails when the submit button is clicked all the data is sent to reqres.in ad returned and displayed in the console (inspect element -> console tab)